This article outlines the process of configuring an event-based data logger to capture snapshots.

 -

-In the Trigger tab setup an Event trigger function, for example when a digital input variable > 0.5.
-Leave the Mode at Single slope.
-This setting specifies that the variable must reset to 0 before the trigger condition is re-enabled.
+In the Trigger tab, set up an Event Trigger function, for example, when a digital input variable > 0.5.
+Leave the Mode set to Single Slope.
+This ensures that the variable must reset to 0 before the trigger condition can be re-enabled.

 -

-In the Storage tab, configure the desired file format for the data file, such as binary UDBF or CSV.
-By default, the logger files are saved in 'C:\Users\Public\Documents\Gantner Instruments\GI.bench\data\records\'.
+In the Storage tab, select the desired file format for the data file, such as binary UDBF or CSV.
+By default, logger files are saved in:

 -

-Save the GI.bench project and switch to the Data acquisition tab in GI.bench to activate the snapshot logger.
-The snapshot logger status shows 'armed', meaning it is ready to receive the trigger to take a snapshot.
+Save the GI.bench project and switch to the Data Acquisition tab to activate the snapshot logger.
+The snapshot logger status will show "armed", indicating that it is ready to receive a trigger to take a snapshot.

-If you have completed your measurement but the latest logger file has not reached the specified file length (e.g., 100 data sets), it remains a temporary file.
-To close the temporary file, stop the logger manually.
+If you have completed your measurement but the latest logger file has not reached the specified file length (e.g., 100 datasets), it remains a temporary file.
+To close the temporary file, manually stop the logger.

 Snapshot logger with a dashboard button